reza-mirjahanian/awesome-blockchain/Ethereum/L1 Concepts/Architecture/A/Consensus Layer 2/readme.md

 Each slot is 12 seconds and an epoch is 32 slots: 384 seconds or 6.4 minutes.
 Each slot has a validator assigned to propose a block, while committees of validators attest to the block's validity.

-A slot is a chance for a block to be added to the Beacon Chain.
+A **slot is a chance for a block to be added to the Beacon Chain**.
 Every 12 seconds, one block is added.
 Validators need to be roughly [synchronized with time](https://ethresear.ch/t/network-adjusted-timestamps/4187).
 A slot is like the block time, but slots can be empty.
 The Beacon Chain genesis block is at Slot 0.

 ![Diagram for slots and epoch](https://epf.wiki/images/cl/slots-and-epochs.png)